sabitor/md5tabsum/README.md

 # Table checksum calculation - md5tabsum
-The purpose of the tool **md5tabsum** is to calculate the MD5 checksum from the content of database tables.
+The purpose of the tool **md5tabsum** is to calculate the MD5 checksum from the entire contents of database tables.
 The MD5 calculation is performed in the DBMS.
-Finally, the MD5 checksum of the table is sent back to the application, where a key-value pair is created and output to STDOUT as follows:
+Finally, the MD5 checksum of the table is sent back to the application, where a key-value pair is created and printed to STDOUT for example as follows:
 ```
-exasol.prod.TAB2:71d6a96d8a73ab1de03ac9f587d54bdf
+mysql.prod.TAB2:71d6a96d8a73ab1de03ac9f587d54bdf
-exasol.dev.TAB1:ee509260309b18c91a931fc77920f631
+mysql.dev.TAB1:ee509260309b18c91a931fc77920f631
-exasol.test.TAB3:71d6a96d8a73ab1de03ac9f587d54bdf
+mysql.test.TAB3:71d6a96d8a73ab1de03ac9f587d54bdf
 ...
 ```
-The key (the key-value separator is the : character) specifies the ID of the table used to calculate the checksum (for example table TAB2 in Exasol prod) and the value specifies the calculated MD5 checksum of this table.
+The key (the key-value separator is the : character) specifies the ID of the table used to calculate the checksum, for example *mysql.prod.TAB2* and the associated value specifies the calculated MD5 checksum of this table.

 Currently, the following DBMS are supported:
 - Exasol